Happy scripting

 Requires: Perl 5.8, a C compiler (optional).

-If you run any perl script as an external filter, for instance, this process may be listed as perl.exe on Windows task list, or as something quite unindentifiable on some other OSes.
+If you run any perl script as an external filter, for instance, this process may be listed as perl.exe on Windows task list, or as something quite unidentifiable on some other OSes.

 This may help you if you run a Win32 system.

-The Perl Runner will search in the directory where it's stored, a perl script named the same way than it.
-And it will start it.
+The Perl Runner will search in the directory where it's stored, a perl script named the same way as it.
+The Perl Runner will then start it.
 So if you name the perl runner PerlRun.pl.exe, it will try to run PerlRun.pl.
 This way you will know what to kill in the task manager if something goes wrong with your file.

 The Regex Matcher